Competency-Based Clinical Supervision (CBCS) Training

 Training Features

-- Offers supervisor training in use of a competency-based clinical supervision model to train, monitor, evaluate, and offer feedback to trainees offering behavioral health services
+• Training Focus: Use of a competency‑based clinical supervision model to train, monitor, evaluate, and provide feedback to behavioral health trainees

 Full Description